klefstad-teaching/ICS-45C-HW0/README.md

 # ICS 45C Homework 0

-For this homework we will be setting up some inital accounts and programs.
+For Homework 0, we set up the accounts and tools needed for this course.

 **Overview**
 1. Set up our VPN.
-We will need access services that require we are within UCI's network.
-When we are on campus we will not need to use the VPN but whenever we try to access these services off campus we will be required to use this.
+We need access to services that require we are within UCI's network.
+When we are on campus, we do nto need to use the VPN, but whenever we try to access these services off campus, we will be required to use it.
 2. Activate our ICS Account.
-We need this accont to access the ICS 45C Hub.
 This is **NOT** the same as our UCI NetID.
+We need this account to access the ICS 45C Hub.
-3. Login to the ICS 45C Hub.
-This is where we will be developing all our programs.
-It is a online editor that includes tools such as Visual Studio.
+3. Login to the ICS 45C Hub, where we develop all our programs.
+Hub provides an online editor with tools such as Visual Studio.
-4. Setup Git
+4. Set up `git`.
-5. Complete a Basic C++ program.
-To show that we have set up our environment.
+5. Complete a basic C++ program, to verify that our environment is correctly set up.
-6. Compile with g++ and run
+6. Compile with `g++` and run.
-7. Learn to use valgrind
+7. Learn to use `valgrind`.
-8. Create a Makefile
+8. Create a `Makefile` to compile.
-9. Pushing changes to Git
+9. Push changes to git.

 ## 1. Set up our VPN